billscofield/HuaWei/Linux/DNS/dns4.md

 host www.baidu.com
-www.baidu.com is an alias for www.a.shifen.com.             //别名 www.a.shifen.com has address 61.135.169.125
+www.baidu.com is an alias for www.a.shifen.com.             //别名, baidu.com 是别名???
+www.a.shifen.com has address 61.135.169.125
 www.a.shifen.com has address 61.135.169.121
 www.a.shifen.com has IPv6 address 2408:80f0:410c:1c:0:ff:b00e:347f